Who to Call?

 - Authorized volunteer organizations and individual volunteers

-DFPS also will conduct an abuse and neglect history background check for anyone in the general public who submits a notarized Request for Child Abuse/Neglect Central Registry Check.
+Background Check staff also conduct abuse and neglect history background checks for anyone in the general public who submits a notarized Form 2970 Request for Child Abuse/Neglect Central Registry Check.

-- Information about obtaining criminal history or abuse and neglect background checks in other states can be found in the Criminal Background Check Contact List provided by the U.S. Department of Health & Human Services.
-(This document replaces two older documents, "Out-of-State Criminal History Request List" and "Out-of-State Abuse and Neglect Request Resources.")
+Information about obtaining criminal history or abuse and neglect background checks in states other than Texas can be found in the Criminal Background Check Contact List provided by the U.S. Department of Health & Human Services.

 Our goals are to: